duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

   rails runner "ActiveRecord::Base.connection.execute('select * from ar_internal_metadata').each {|r|puts r}" -e test

   ```
-* to change column null false to true (to add NOT NULL constraint) you can use
+* to change column null false to true (to add NOT NULL constraint) for example
+  adding new not null column to existing table
   ```
+    # add column without constrain
+    add_column :families, :kind, :string
+    # populate
+    Family.all.find_each do |family|
+      family.registered!
+    end
+    # add not null constain (if it was null: false now it will be null: true)
-    change_column_null :happenings, :club_id, true
+    change_column_null :families, :kind, true
   ```

 ## Has_many through